Killing of Tim McLean: Trial

-Li's trial commenced on March 3, 2009, with Li pleading not criminally responsible on account of mental disorder.
+When he appeared in a Portage la Prairie courthouse on charges of second-degree murder, the only words Li reportedly uttered were "Please kill me".
+Li's trial commenced on 3 March 2009, with Li pleading not criminally responsible on account of mental disorder.
 This means he accepted that the offence occurred but claimed that he was unable to form the necessary mental element or mens rea.
-The psychiatrist said that Li performed the attack because he was hearing voices he believed were from God, telling him to destroy the demon sitting beside him, or he would be killed himself.
+Stanley Yaren said that his patient's schizophrenia rendered him inculpable, as he had been under the false belief that McLean was a "force of evil" and posed an imminent threat to himself and others.
+In Li's mind, McLean was really a demon in disguise and an alien who needed to be "destroyed", to the point where he felt it was necessary to mutilate McLean's body to prevent him from coming back to life.
+Li had also felt pressured to perform the attack by voices he believed were from God, telling him to kill McLean sitting beside him, or he would be killed himself.
+Both the defense and the prosecution were in agreement with Yaren's assessment and spoke in favour of involuntary commitment to a mental institution rather than prison time.
 The presiding judge, John Scurfield, accepted the diagnosis, and ruled that Li was not criminally responsible for the killing.
 Li was remanded to the Selkirk Mental Health Centre.

 Aftermath

 The week following the attack, Greyhound Canada announced it was pulling a series of nationwide advertisements which included the slogan, "There's a reason you've never heard of bus rage."
 The incident has led to numerous calls and petitions demanding increased security on intercity buses.